 Websites and other digital communications are a vital part of market transformation efforts.
 The proliferation of mobile devices and an established reliance on web searches for information across all markets provides an opportunity to educate and inform target audiences through websites and other digital media.
 Digital channels have become so ingrained in day-to-day business practices and consumer behavior that the absence of a digital strategy severely limits the impact of transformation efforts.

-Websites provide an easy repository of resources for upstream and midstream actors, including fact sheets, video tutorials, and infographics, which they can tailor and share with their customers.
+Websites provide an easy repository of resources for upstream and midstream actors, including fact sheets, video tutorials and infographics, which they can tailor and share with their customers.

 Objective